bogac-aslanyurek/brokerage-firm/README.md

 All endpoints are secured with [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).

+Each customer has username/password pair to use in basic authentication.
 There are 2 authorities granted by authentication: USER, ADMIN

 You can call all endpoints with ADMIN authority. following endpoints are accessible with ADMIN **only**: